What is Genetic Testing?

 - To treat advanced cancer after initial treatments, if the cancer has recurred, or for cancers that haven’t responded to treatment so far (second line therapy or palliative therapy).

-- As long term maintenance treatment for advanced cancer to try to prevent the cancer coming back or continuing to grow (maintenance treatment).
+- As long term treatment to prevent the cancer coming back or continuing to grow (maintenance treatment).

 Testing a cancer for a genetic mutation that is helping the cancer grow (a "driver" mutation) is also called genomic testing, genomic profiling or exome sequencing.